We'll go to audio sound night number 19 and in order.

 Hi, and welcome to the Rush Limbaugh program.

-Rush, how you doing, buddy?
+Rush, how are you doing, buddy?

-Look, I'm confused about something here, and you said something Friday, and I don't want to make you mad about this, but I want to ask you if you can tell me on the quote about uh McNabb been a great quarterback and the media do overrate him because he's black.
+You said something Friday, and I don't want to make you mad about this, but I want to ask you if you can tell me on the quote about McNabb being a great quarterback, and the media do overrate him because he's black.

-You're having an argument with somebody at work over what I said about McNabb.
+You're having an argument with somebody at work over what I said about McNabb?

-No, well, about it was quote you were quoting somebody about it, and it got all bullown for I don't know what your argument's about, but here's what happened.
+No, well, about it was you were quote, you were quoting somebody about it, and it got all blown out of portion.

 Okay.